 Tane Mahuta ('Lord of the Forest') is New Zealand’s largest known living kauri tree.
-It is thought this tree was discovered and identified in the 1920s when contracted surveyors surveyed the present State Highway 12 through the forest.
+It is thought this tree was discovered and identified in the 1920s when contracted surveyors surveyed the present SH12 through the forest.
 In 1928, Nicholas Yakas and other bushmen, who were building the road, also identified the big tree Tane Mahuta.

 According to Maori mythology Tane is the son of Ranginui the sky father and Papatuanuku the earth mother.
 Tane was the child that tore his parents' parental embrace and once done set about clothing his mother in the forest we have here today.
 All living creatures of the forest are regarded as Tane’s children.